 The English Premier League winner odds for 2025-26 show familiar faces at the top.
-Reigning champions Liverpool are the favorites, followed by Arsenal and Manchester City.
-That’s the top 3 from last season, in that order!
+The reigning champions Liverpool are just behind Arsenal, with the duo followed by Manchester City.
+That’s the top 3 from last season, in that order, so hardly a shocker.

 The EPL title odds almost exclude anyone else from the picture for the upcoming season, but is that a fair assessment?
 I explore the big favorites and a few sleepers here before sharing my expectations, so stay tuned for my 2025-26 Premier League title predictions!